 As innovative companies increasingly expand their horizons on the global stage, securing impervious protection across borders remains a top priority.
-Presented here is a list of those firms which boast an international presence and secure IAM Patent 1000 listings in multiple regions.
+Presented here is a list of those firms which have established an international presence and secured IAM Patent 1000 listings in multiple regions.

 - Baker McKenzie

 - Finnegan, Henderson, Farabow, Garrett & Dunner, LLP

 - Hogan Lovells

 - Jones Day

 - Kirkland & Ellis LLP

 - Marks & Clerk

 - Mayer Brown